 It is all too easy to call men “grumpy” as they get older.
 Many of them are.
 If the irritability comes on suddenly, is uncharacteristic, or last for many days, it could signify something else going on.

 Bipolar disorder can rear its ugly head through outbursts and irrational ranting.
 Left untreated, this growing anger can lead to money or even legal troubles.

-Bipolal irritability and anger never caused me to have any legal issues.
-It did strain many relationships.
+Bipolar irritability and anger never caused me to have any legal issues.
+However, it did and does strain many relationships.

-Friends started to refer to me as Dr. Jekel and Mr. Hyde because I would be the life of the party one minute, and then some small, unimportant thing would happen and I would fly into a tirade.
+Friends started to refer to me as Dr. Jekyll and Mr. Hyde because I would be the life of the party one minute, and then some small, unimportant thing would happen, and I would fly into a tirade.
 I would get so angry that there was no calming me down.

 Words quickly became weapons, and I hurt many people in the process.

 On the surface, a great mood should be a good thing.
 Someone who suddenly experiences several days of extreme joy and high-energy may be signaling something is wrong.
 Prolonged and excessive joy is one of the common signs of Bipolar.

 Bipolar disorder patients often describe mania (or hypomania) as Superman Syndrome or the feeling that you can do literally anything.
 The high spirits are typically uncharacteristic and may come with visions of grandeur and impulsivity.

 What is a manic episode?

 For me, I tended to stay on the manic side.
 Many of my close friends did not know me well enough at the time I was at my worst.
 I had moved 900 miles from my family and so had little to no history with anyone.
 Without that history, many never noticed that anything was amiss.